 To be honest, a lot of people go over budget for their homeschooling year.
 It’s best to create a realistic budget and adjust as the school year goes on.
 A realistic budget can help you cover costs like school supplies, curriculum, field trips, and so on.

-We started putting money away a good six months to a year prior to taking the plunge, and it helped us to be able to glide through the school year without pinching money from other areas of our budget.
+I started putting money away a good six months to a year prior to taking the plunge, and it helped me to be able to glide through the school year without pinching money from other areas of my budget.
 If you think you might want to homeschool at some point, it’s never too early to start putting money away.

 Isn’t it best to have money leftover than not enough money to cover the school year?
 Always try to over-estimate, as you can always take the overage and apply to the next year or put in a sinking fund for extra money when necessary.

 #4.
 Decide if you can continue taking time off work, work part-time, of full-time